porsager/postgres/README.md

 ```

 You can also prefer destructuring when you only care about a fixed number of rows.
-In this case, we recommand you to prefer using tuples to handle `undefined` properly:
+In this case, we recommend you to prefer using tuples to handle `undefined` properly:
 ```ts
 const [user]: [User?] = await sql`SELECT * FROM users WHERE id = ${id}`
 if (!user) // => User | undefined